Category Archives: Writing Tips

 Ann Wylie . . .
 Again . . .

 by David Tandet Ann Wylie gives great advice.
-(As usual.)
-Her most recent?
-Graphic storytelling teaches better than text. >Some of what she talks about: Photos Graphic design images Cartoons They all fit the category.
-Well I got to thinking.
-Punctuation (. . . ! ” ” : etc.) works in part because of its
+A classic: Graphic storytelling teaches better than text.
+Some of what she talked about?
+Photos Graphic design images Cartoons She doesn’t mention it, but I think she’d agree – Punctuation (. . . ! ” ” : etc.) can be pretty powerful all by itself.
+Punctuation marks,

 Jon O’Brien’s Advanced Storytelling for Advancing Nonprofits (Adapted from “Parallel Turns”)